LinkedIn is a thriving place for leaders worldwide.

 LinkedIn writes, “It makes sense to create a Showcase Page when you want to represent a brand, business unit, or company initiative.
 These pages are intended to develop a long-term relationship with a specific audience.”

-Here are some useful tips for creating showcase pages:
+Here are some valuable tips for creating showcase pages:

-- Keep the name short so it won’t be shortened in the display sidebar
+- Keep the name short so it doesn’t get shortened in the display sidebar.

 - Use relatable words that your audience will understand.

-- Add website link, images and industry like you have on your regular page
+- Add website links, images, and industry like you have on your regular page.

-If you use a lot of time searching for jobs, content, or learning courses on LinkedIn?
+Do you spend a lot of time searching for jobs, content, or learning courses on LinkedIn?
 Well, you would want to save your searches in case you wish to revisit them.

-LinkedIn allows users to save your job searches, posts, and the LinkedIn learning programs.
+LinkedIn allows users to save their job searches, posts, and the LinkedIn learning programs.
 You can see the saved items in the “My items” under your profile card.

-After conducting a search, just click on the ‘save search’ option so that you can save that search and easily run it again later.
-Additionally, you can choose this option to receive weekly or monthly reminders via email once any new member in the network or a job matches your saved search criteria.
+After conducting a search, just click on the Save search option to access it later quickly.
+Additionally, you can choose this LinkedIn feature to receive weekly or monthly reminders via email once a new member in the network or a job matches your saved search criteria.

-Did you know that LinkedIn enables you to include a variety of media files like videos, documents, photos, links, and presentations in your profile?
+Did you know that LinkedIn enables you to include various media files like videos, documents, photos, links, and presentations in your profile?

-Adding such media files to your ‘featured, education and experience’ sections of your LinkedIn profile further authenticates it.
-It allows you to show samples of your work and the projects you have worked on in the past.
+Adding such media files to your LinkedIn profile’s Featured, Education, and Experience sections authenticates it further.
+It allows you to show samples of your work and past projects.

 Ever got your name mispronounced?
 Sure, people who share a common tongue or background with you won’t falter to pronounce your name right.

-But at LinkedIn, you connect with people from different countries and accents who may not know the correct pronunciation of your name.
+But on LinkedIn, you connect with people from different countries and accents who may not know the correct pronunciation of your name.

-To make this problem go away and make the platform a more inclusive place, Linkedin added a new feature that allows recording your name in your voice for 10 seconds.
+To make this problem go away and make the platform a more inclusive place, Linkedin has a feature that allows recording your name in your voice for 10 seconds.

-There is no need to limit the recording feature to just addressing your name right.
-You can also use it to say a few words about what you do and greet people to create a first strong impression.
+There is no need to limit the recording feature to just addressing your name.
+You can also say a few words about yourself and greet people to create a solid first impression.